Tommy and Tuppence Beresford are the protagonists of a series of novels and short stories by Agatha Christie

 - Disability Superpower: Tommy seems to have developed these in "Blindman's Buff".
 He later reveals his shades are fake and he was playing a joke on Tuppence.

-- Fake Brit: Tommy runs into one who's actually German.
+- Fake Brit: In-universe, Tommy runs into one who's actually German.

 - Funetik Aksent: "The Crackler" from Partners in Crime features a fellow from Alabama who pronounces "Europe" as "Yurrop".